abpframework/abp/docs/en/CLI.md

 abp new Acme.BookStore
 ````

-* Acme.BookStore is the solution name here.
+* `Acme.BookStore` is the solution name here.
 * Common convention is to name a solution is like *YourCompany.YourProject*.
 However, you can use different naming like *YourProject* (single level namespacing) or *YourCompany.YourProduct.YourModule* (three levels namespacing).

 #### Options

 * `--template` or `-t`: Specifies the template name.
-Default template name is `mvc`.
+Default template name is `app`, which generates a web application.
 Available templates:
-  * `mvc` (default): ASP.NET Core [MVC application template](Startup-Templates/Mvc.md).
+  * `app` (default): [Application template](Startup-Templates/Application.md).
 Additional options:
+    * `--ui` or `-u`: Specifies the UI framework.
+Default framework is `mvc`.
+Available frameworks:
+      * `mvc`: ASP.NET Core MVC.
+There are some additional options for this template:
+        * `--tiered`: Creates a tiered solution where Web and Http API layers are physically separated.
+If not specified, it creates a layered solution which is less complex and suitable for most scenarios.
+      * `angular`: Angular.
+There are some additional options for this template:
+        * `--separate-identity-server`: Separates the identity server application from the API host application.
+If not specified, you will have a single endpoint in the server side.
     * `--database-provider` or `-d`: Specifies the database provider.
 Default provider is `ef`.
 Available providers:
       * `ef`: Entity Framework Core.
       * `mongodb`: MongoDB.
-    * `--tiered`: Creates a tiered solution where Web and Http API layers are physically separated.
-If not specified, it creates a layered solution which is less complex and suitable for most scenarios.
-  *  `mvc-module`: ASP.NET Core [MVC module template](Startup-Templates/Mvc-Module.md).
+  *  `mvc-module`: ASP.NET Core [module template](Startup-Templates/Mvc-Module.md).
 Additional options:
     * `--no-ui`: Specifies to not include the UI.
 This makes possible to create service-only modules (a.k.a. microservices - without UI).
 * `--output-folder` or `-o`: Specifies the output folder.
 Default value is the current directory.
+* `--version` or `-v`: Specifies the ABP & template version.
+It can be a [release tag](https://github.com/abpframework/abp/releases) or a [branch name](https://github.com/abpframework/abp/branches).
+Uses the latest release if not specified.
+Most of the times, you will want to use the latest version.

 ### add-package